The Finnish pension system

 Disability pensions are granted on the basis of permanent incapacity for work.
 Before actual disability pension, you can get cash rehabilitation benefit, i.e. time-limited disability pension.
 Rehabilitation is always the preferred option.
 Read more on the pages Rehabilitation in Finland and Disability pension in Finland.

 Survivor’s pensions are paid to surviving spouses and children under the age of 20.
 Kela also pays orphan’s pensions to children under the age of 21 who are studying full-time.
-If you have lived in another country, you can get a survivors’ pension from Kela if you are covered by the Finnish social security system and the other conditions are met.
 You can read more about survivor’s pensions on the page Benefits in Finland in the event of bereavement.

-For pensioners moving from Finland to another Nordic country, the same amount of earnings-related pension and national pension are paid as before moving.
-Housing allowance for pensioners is not paid to other countries.
-Under EU regulations on family benefits, a child increase is paid to persons who get national pension or earnings-related pension from Finland.
+If you are getting a pension from Finland and move to another Nordic country, your earnings-related pension and national pension will be paid at the same rate as before you moved.
+Under EU regulations, a child increase is paid to persons who get earnings-related pension from Finland.

-Guarantee pensions can only be paid to persons living in Finland.
-Guarantee pension recipients can, however, reside abroad temporarily without losing their right to their guarantee pension.
+National pension, guarantee pension and housing allowance for pensioners can only be paid to persons living in Finland.
+National pension and guarantee pension recipients can, however, reside abroad temporarily without losing their right to their pension.

 You can read more about pensions to other countries on Kela’s website.